 Coconut supports the creation of lazy lists, where the contents in the list will be treated as an iterator and not evaluated until they are needed.
-Lazy lists can be created in Coconut simply by simply surrounding a comma-seperated list of items with (| and |) (so-called "banana brackets") instead of [and] for a list or (and) for a tuple.
+Unlike normal iterators, however, lazy lists can be iterated over multiple times and still return the same result.
+Lazy lists can be created in Coconut simply by surrounding a comma-separated list of items with (| and |) (so-called "banana brackets") instead of [ and ] for a list or ( and ) for a tuple.